ManjiriBirajdar/V-SDN-Visualizer-for-Software-Defined-Network/README.md

 ## Deployment

-Open command prompt and go to the folder path "aoc-4-lab-ws1920".
+Open command prompt and go to the project folder.
 Go inside the folder using cd

 Then run following commands to deply it on server (on windows):